Xeriscaping: What It Is and Plants

-The term xeriscaping comes from the Greek word Xeros meaning dry.
+The term xeriscaping comes from the Greek word Xeros, which means dry.
 The first to use it was the Americans, specifically in the 1970s, as a consequence of a period of severe droughts in the western United States.
 Its correct use of resources and its low water consumption allowed the creation of sustainable and aesthetic spaces.
 Nowadays, many opt for Xeriscaping to have their own environmentally friendly space.

 We want to encourage you to continue learning how to take advantage of natural resources in a sustainable way.
 Would you like to know more about what Xeriscaping is and what plants it uses?
 Here we bring you all the basic concepts you need to know to start creating unique and ecological spaces.